Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 As a set of instructions which enable the translation of complex data structures into instructions, for MPI, for efficient data communication.

+> ## Size limitations for messages
+>
+> Throughout MPI, the number of elements in a message is defined using an integer: `int count`.
+In most 64-bit Linux
+> systems, `int`'s are usually 32-bit and so the biggest number that `count` can be is `2^31 - 1 = 2,147,483,647`.
+If
+> an array exceeds this number of elements, then it cant be easily communicated because of this limitation.
+At least
+> until "large count" support is added to the version/implementation of MPI you use (support is in the MPI 4.0
+> standard), there are two workarounds workarounds.
+These are to either send the array in smaller chunks, or to use a
+> derived type.
+>
+{: .callout}

 ## Working with multi-dimensional arrays

 Almost all scientific and computing problems nowadays require us to think with more than one dimensional data.
 Using